earnaz/Harley-Davidson-CAN-Bus/README.md

 # Harley-Davidson-CAN-Bus

-Project about reverse engineering the canbus system on harley davidson bikes from 2014 the bike that was used in this project was a 2017 Forty Eight
+#Reverse engineering the canbus system used in Harley Davidson bikes.
+Bike used in this project is 2017 FORTY EIGHT
 ----------------Hardware used----------------
  ```
   Arduino Uno board from aliexpress.